zeero/CCPlugins/README.md

 ```

 This approach:
-- Makes Claude feel like a partner, not a tool
+- Makes Claude feel like a "partner", not a tool (and for some reason, it actually works better this way)
 - Sets clear expectations about what will happen
 - Creates a more natural, human-like interaction
 - Reduces the intimidation factor for new users